Edward Arthur Thomas: Aftermath

 The night of his death, 2,500 mourners gathered for a candlelight vigil.
 He was featured on the July 6, 2009 cover of Sports Illustrated.
 On August 28, 2009, the national cable network, ESPN, televised his high school's first football game of the year in memory of Coach Thomas.

 On March 2, 2010, a Butler County jury convicted Becker of first-degree murder in connection with Thomas' death.
-Following a trial that had started February 12 in Allison, the jury received the case on Wednesday, February 24; the jury had reached two stalemates prior to arriving at their verdict.
 Testimony in the trial focused on Becker's mental state at the time of the shooting.
 On April 14, 2010, Becker received a life sentence for his conviction of first-degree murder.

 Members of Thomas' family have approached the Iowa Legislature to consider legislation requiring hospital personnel to notify law enforcement before releasing a psychiatric patient facing criminal charges.
 On March 24, 2010, the Ed Thomas Bill was passed.

 Thomas was posthumously awarded the Arthur Ashe Courage Award at the 2010 ESPY Awards.
 On August 16, 2011, Zondervan released The Sacred Acre: The Ed Thomas Story, a book authored by the Thomas family and Mark Tabb; that tells the story of Thomas' role in the town's recovery after the 2008 tornado, and the details of his murder.